mattyzenny/accessibility-training/README.md

 ## Deploy

+To deploy a production build to GitHub Pages:

-Run `deploy.sh` script.
-This will provide different prompts to execute and deploy your code changes to PROD.
-First it will run the `npm run prod` command, change banches to the prod deployment branch, and then deploy the code.
+Run `./deploy.sh`.
+This will provide different prompts to execute and deploy your code changes to production.

+This script performs the following steps:
+- Runs a production build (`npm run prod`).
+- Switches to the `gh-pages` branch.
+- Copies the contents of `dist/accessibility-training/` into the root of `gh-pages`.
+- Commits and pushes changes to `origin gh-pages`.

+After the script completes, your deployed site will be live at:

 ## Running unit tests